CoderMaggie/Sylius/docs/book/currencies.rst

 Currencies
 ==========

-Sylius supports multiple currencies per store and makes it very easy to manage them.
+Sylius supports multiple currencies per channel and makes it very easy to manage them.

-There are several approaches to processing several currencies, but we decided to use the simplest solution we are storing all money values in the **base currency** and convert them to other currencies with current rates or specific rates.
+There are several approaches to processing several currencies, but we decided to use the simplest solution.
+We are storing all money values in the **base currency** and convert them to other currencies with current rates or specific rates.

 .. note::

-    The **base currency** is set during the installation of Sylius and it has the **exchange rate** equal to "1.000".
+    The **base currency** is set during the installation of Sylius and it has the **exchange rate** equal to "1.00".

 .. tip::

-    In the dev environment you can easily check the base currency in the Symfony debug toolbar:
+    In the dev environment you can easily check the active and the base currencies in the Symfony debug toolbar:

     .. image:: ../_images/toolbar.png
         :align: center